cognitiveprince/paradox_docs/getting started.md

     Step  2. take the store block connect it to the value you want to store.

     Step 3.
-Connect the store block to any other oppertion you want to perform.
+Connect the store block to any other opertion you want to perform.
 1. transpose

     Step 1.
 Take the matrix block.